rubenvannieuwpoort/PyKaTeX/README.md

 A Python wrapper for the [KaTeX](https://katex.org/) library, providing fast server-side rendering of mathematical expressions.

 PyKaTeX uses a C extension module with [QuickJS-NG](https://github.com/quickjs-ng/quickjs) to enable Python to call into KaTeX, which is written in Javascript.

-## Versions

 The current version of PyKaTeX uses KaTeX v0.16.22 and QuickJS-NG v0.10.1.

+⚠️ **PyKaTex is currently in alpha**.
+Some options are only partially supported  (see the "usage" section for more information) and KaTeX exceptions are not handled gracefully yet.

 ## Installation